PMeskauskas/test-at-commands/README.md

                         Server username (default: root) -P [PASSWORD], --password [PASSWORD]
-                        Server password (default: Admin123)
+                        Server password (default: Admin123) --enable_ftp [ENABLE_FTP]
+                        Option to upload to FTP server (True,False) (default: false)
 ```
 # Example with ssh to send sms messages
 1. Connect your device to the ethernet cable
 2. In the configuration file **config.json** enter the device model with commands you want to test.
-In the data structure you need to specify what commands to run, the expected result, arguments and what extra commands to use (if arguments or extra commands not needed, then leave blank).
-An example of the data structure in **config.json**:
+In the data structure you need to specify what commands to run, the expected result, arguments and what extra commands to use (if arguments or extra commands not needed, then leave them blank).
+An example of the data structure is in **config.json**:

 ![image](https://user-images.githubusercontent.com/88384951/226626282-28dc7688-afd7-46c3-a35d-6714b1b77cf7.png)